Year 9 (13+) Entry

 HOW TO Apply

 To apply, simply complete the online Registration Form pay and the £200 fee.
-The deadline to apply is 15 October when your child is in Year 6, Year 7 or Year 8.
-You can download a Registration Form if you prefer.
+The deadline to apply is 1 October in the year prior to entry.

 Once we have received notification of your registration and fee, we will send you an acknowledgement detailing what happens next.